Policies and Procedures for Cross Enrollment Program

 5. Bring the completed Cross Enrollment Form to the SRJC Admissions & Records Office in person after the semester starts and before first census and an Admissions Officer will enroll you in your desired class.

-6. You are not required to pay the $46 per unit enrollment fee; however you must pay a $10 administrative fee plus any special course fees (materials, field trips, etc.)
+6. You are not required to pay the $46 per unit enrollment fee; however you must pay a $10 administrative fee, $1 Student Representation fee, $1 per unit Student Center fee, $1 per unit Student Transportation fee, plus any special course fees (materials, field trips, etc.)